sjstein/R8DIUM/README.md

 # R8DIUM

 ## Killerp51's R8DIUM Fork
-This is a fork of sjstein's R8DIUM with minor fixes and additions detailed below.
-Major credit to them for doing the heavy lifting. sjtein/Garrisonsan, if you see this, feel free to incorporate these changes into your work
+This fork is based off of the R8DIUM-Gravitated release.
+All credit goes to sjstein and Garrisonsan for the release.
+I have made a few fixes and added some features. sjtein/Garrisonsan, if you see this, feel free to incorporate these changes into your work

 * Fixed - audioop file missing
 * Added - Discord bot activity status (incorporated into config.cfg)